publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch19/schIX/m__us_usc_t25_s1775b.md

     (a) __In general__

-    The Secretary is authorized to carry out the duties specified in subsection (b) of this section at such time as the Secretary makes a determination that—
+    The Secretary is authorized to carry out the duties specified in subsection (b) at such time as the Secretary makes a determination that—

         (1) in accordance with the Indian Gaming Regulatory Act ([25 U.S.C.
 2701][/us/usc/t25/s2701] et seq.), the State of Connecticut has entered into a binding compact with the Mohegan Tribe providing for class III tribal gaming operations (as defined in section 4(8) of such Act ([25 U.S.C.
 2703(8)][/us/usc/t25/s2703/8]));